How to Enroll

 General Admission Requirements

 Deciding on a college is an important choice.
-Prairie State College is a great place to start a college career.
+PSC is a great place to start a college career.

 Whether you’re a high school student, an adult juggling family and work responsibilities, changing careers and needing to retrain, someone in need of English-language training, or a lifelong learner seeking a personal interest class, PSC has something for everyone.